 If you then have lunch or brunch at noon.
 This means you’ve just done an 18 hour carb fast.
 If you also go for a walk before lunch, thus burning off glucose/glycogen stores, your body will go into ketosis faster – maybe in 2 days. at which point you can switch to thirteen hours of fasting – for example, dinner at 8 p.m. then nothing until breakfast at 9 a.m.

-The Hybrid Latté is roughly 400 calories and provides almost 20g of protein, and 3 Fat Units (you need 10 a day in a high fat phase).So,nothing but three of these per day would give you sufficient protein to meet your body’s needs, about 9 FU and 1,800 calories.
+The Hybrid Latté is roughly 400 calories and provides almost 20g of Proteins are large molecules consisting of chains of amino acids.
+Proteins are essential nutrients for the human body – they are a building block of…, and 3 There are many different types of fats; polyunsaturated, monounsaturated, hydrogenated, saturated and trans fat.
+The body requires good fats (polyunsaturated and monounsaturated) in order to… Units (you need 10 a day in a high fat phase).So,nothing but three of these per day would give you sufficient protein to meet your body’s needs, about 9 FU and 1,800 calories.
 If you do, use the coffee run through (for example if you use a paper filter) so the coffee becomes weaker throughout the day – or make later ones caffeine free.

 These are the ingredients:

 240ml (8fl oz) no carb almond milk (unsweetened)

 120ml (4fl oz) filtered coffee or run through (less caffeine, more antioxidants)

 1 heaped tbsp almond butter or peanut butter (almond has half the carbs) – I like Meridian’s smooth almond butter available www.meridianfoods.co.uk

 1 tbsp C8 oil (Ketofast)

 Half a tsp cinnamon (good for blood sugar)